nipy/nipype/doc/users/joinnode_and_itersource.rst

 itersource enables the creation of arbitrarily complex workflow graphs.
 The astute workflow builder will recognize that this flexibility is both a blessing and a curse.
-These advanced features are handy additions to the Nipype toolkit when used sparingly in the right circumstances.
+These advanced features are handy additions to the Nipype toolkit when used judiciously.